 Now that this line was released with an all-retro look, it is expected to re-shine in the upcoming year with brand new designs.
 True Tudor lovers will surely appreciate this collection.

 What else is coming up in the retro-loving designs?
-Patek Philippe came with a retro line with the guarantee to never leaving an opportunity to shock people.
+Patek Philippe came with a retro line with the guarantee of never leaving an opportunity to shock people.
 The 1955-vintage ‘triple calendar’ Patek Philippe Calatrava model with five hands running off its center is awaiting a sequel.

 Was this an unexpected one?
-The color of salmon-tinted dials were all over in Geneva in the last year.
+The color of salmon-tinted dials was all over in Geneva in the last year.
 From the smoked style to the perfectly retro Heritage Pulsograph watch from Montblanc, the watch with salmon-tinted dial is a retro specialist’s watch which can read blood pressure.

 The upcoming year is tied in with coordinating your timepiece with your canapés or, without a doubt, your morning meal.